 Utopia expects to receive the bald eagle, which will be included in educational programming, this spring.Source:The RepublicNovember 17, 2008News, page A7Utopia Wildlife Rehabilitation - Eagle Flight Cage

 The flight cage team

-Nine Columbus North High School seniors in the C4 construction engineering technology program are constructing a flight cage for birds at Utopia Wildlife Rehabilitators as part of their senior projects.
+Nine Columbus North High School seniors in the C4 construction engineering technology program are constructed a flight cage for birds at Utopia Wildlife Rehabilitators as part of their senior projects.
 They are the first group to complete a senior project as a large team.
-The students: Kassidy Stahl, James Hill, Seth Hill, Cameron Voegrel, Eric Green, Camden Johnson, Devin Renner, Tom Wagner and Jacob Meredith.
+The students are Kassidy Stahl, James Hill, Seth Hill, Cameron Voegrel, Eric Green, Camden Johnson, Devin Renner, Tom Wagner, and Jacob Meredith.
 Their instructors are Mike Metz and Darin Johnson.
-The students will research laws concerning rehabilitation, requirements for caging, the birds that will use the cage, the rehabilitation process and building techniques.
+The students will research laws concerning rehabilitation, requirements for caging, the birds that will use the cage, the rehabilitation process, and building techniques.